The-Cybersystem/school_projects/README.md

 # school_projects
-This is where you can find all my school projects that we are working on.
+This is where you can find all our school projects that we are working on.